It’s OK to be “Average”

 It's ok to be average

+There is nothing wrong with homeschooling simply to have more time with your kiddos.
 Your kids might be on grade level, working to catch up, or even a little behind—and that’s perfectly fine.
 You can sleep in and start school when it works for your family, whether that’s mid-morning or after lunch.
 Your children can curl up with a good book and the family dog, skip co-ops or sports entirely, graduate high school at 18, and go straight into the workforce.
 They can enjoy simple days and the joys of just being a kid.

-In my homeschool, I made sure we had plenty of downtime so my girls could pursue their own interests.
-We left space to go down rabbit holes and dig into topics when inspiration struck.
-We chose not to participate in a co-op, and I let my girls help create some of their own courses.
+We chose not to participate in a co-op, and I let my girls help create many of their own courses.
 My girls chose not to take dual credits, honors, or AP courses.
-They even chose colleges that didn’t require the SAT, so they didn’t have to take it.
 Yet, both graduated from college with A’s and are right where they want to be in life.

-Your homeschool should be unique to your family.
 You can choose a simple route for your homeschool and still give your kiddos a rich education and prepare them for life.
 Don’t let someone else’s homeschool resume make you think you are not doing enough.
 There is nothing wrong with being “average.”

 Find inspiration from the Homeschool Platypus and remember to keep your homeschool unique!
 Learn more here.